holandajunior/mlexercises/house_prices/README.md

 ## First phase
 Is this problem supposed to be a Regression problem, right?
 Then to get it started, we expect you can predict the home price using Univariate and Multivariate Linear Regression.

 But it has some constraints, ok?
 We hope you can build the algorithm by yourself.
-So, you have obey the following points:
+So, you have to obey the following points:

 - Here, we do not expect any graphs or analysis, just the algorithms and their results;
 - When developing Multivariate Linear Regression, use all variables!